nickw444/Lightroom-to-Photos-Plugin/README.md

 * Export Lightroom photos directly to Apple Photos
 * Export corresponding unprocessed camera JPEGs (if preferred).
 Personally I prefer Canon's JPEG colour over Lightroom's camera matching profile, so prefer this as an option to making global edits for documentary/non-artistic shots.

+### Goals

+* Ideally support contextually aware export: For photos _with_ edits, export the RAW to JPEG/HEIC.
+For photos _without_ edits, export the unprocessed camera JPEG.

 ### Existing Plugins / Research